Graduation Frequently Asked Questions

 Please see Gowning & Academic Dress for more information.

-What time should I arrive at Parliament House?
+What time should I arrive at the venue?

 Graduands should arrive 1 hour before the commencement of the ceremony.
-Graduands will need to go through Security and proceed upstairs to register.
+Graduands will need to register with UC staff.

 How long are the ceremonies?